gofirst2220/AwesomeBot/README.md

  - Added poll timestamps and PM voting
  - Enhanced web interface with themes and stats
  - Made bot status persistent
+ - Support for YouTube playlists and channels
+ - Improved roll command with optional min and max
  - Fixed many, many bugs

 Open an issue to report a bug or suggest a new feature!